Samael-M/NoTest/README.md

 /roles - Give three emoji reation options which then will give/take away roles

-/set-timer - Enter an amount of minutes, Bot joins voice channel and will sound alarm when time is up
+/set-timer - Enter an amount of time, Bot joins voice channel and will sound alarm when time is up

 /leave - Makes bot leave voice channel